ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

       https_port: 4321

     ```
-    The code above allows ddev to map port 4321 to the container `ddev describe` provides additional info.
+    The code above allows DDEV to map port 4321 to the container `DDEV describe` provides additional info.

 ## Extra info

-1. As a reminder, avoid creating conflicts on local setups without DDev.
-If one adds DDev to a project it should still be easy for those that don't use it to compile the project without conflicts.
+1. As a reminder, avoid creating conflicts on local setups without DDEV.
+If one adds DDEV to a project it should still be easy for those that don't use it to compile the project without conflicts.
 One way to avoid it, is to allow Astro Vite to run on its default port, Vite will use a different port if the default is busy.
 However if I pinned the port to 4321 that won't happen.
 In other words, don't pin the port.

 2. Because it can be tiresome to type `npm run dev -- --host`.
 I added a daemon that runs it.